IanToujou/42-Companion-VS-Code/README.md

 ## Getting Started

-To get started, you can either download the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=iantoujou.42-companion) or download one of the [Releases](https://github.com/IanToujou/42-Companion-VS-Code/releases).
+To get started, you can either download the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode) or download one of the [Releases](https://github.com/IanToujou/42-Companion-VS-Code/releases).

 ## Features

 ### Norminette Intellisense

 Norminette intellisense helps you find norm errors in your code.
 It will highlight the errors for .c and .h files.

+### Makefile Support

+Makefiles are not flagged by Norminette, but they are defined in the norm.
+This extension will help you find errors in the makefile, and potential issues.

 ## Support